-The fixed locus $\Fix(\pi_q)\subset M_{\sigma_{\omega_q,\beta_q}}(u_1)$ coincides with the surface $BTL_S$ of bitangent lines for our quartic K3 surface $S$.\footnote{Here we adopt the convention in \cite[Page 9]{Wel81} that $BTL_S$ also contains lines inside $S$.} Moreover, the resulting covering map $\Sigma(X)\rightarrow BTL_S$ is exactly the one geometrically described in \cite[Page 15]{Wel81}.
+According to \cite[Section 4.1.3]{O'Grady05}, this is the same Hodge isometry of the birational involution constructed by Beauville in \cite{Bea83}.
+So $\pi_q\colon S^{[2]}\dashrightarrow S^{[2]}$ has to be the Beauville's involution.
+The fixed locus $\Fix(\pi_q)\subset M_{\sigma_{\omega_q,\beta_q}}(u_1)$ coincides with the surface $BTL_S$ of bitangent lines for our quartic K3 surface $S$.\footnote{Here we adopt the convention in \cite[Page 9]{Wel81} that $BTL_S$ also contains lines inside $S$.} One has $M_{\sigma}(-\mu_1)\cong \Sigma(X)$ for the quartic double solid $X$ over $S$ due to Proposition~\ref{QDS-class-mu1}.
+Moreover, the resulting covering map $\Sigma(X)\rightarrow BTL_S$ is exactly the one described in \cite[Page 15]{Wel81} geometrically.
 The only non-trivial part is

 \begin{proposition} The covering map $\Sigma(X)\rightarrow BTL_S$ sends a line $L\not\subset S$ to the unique length $2$ subscheme $Z\subset S$ such that $L\cap S=2Z$.
 In particular, two such lines $L_1$ and $L_2$ are sent to the same $Z$ if and only if their images under the branched covering $X\rightarrow\bp^3$ coincide.